 Open public sitting hours:

-Sunday Open House: Sundays from 9 AM-12 PM; includes silent meditation session and chanting at 9:00, meditation instruction at 10:00, and a dharma talk or group discussion at 11:00.
-For more information please contact Nick Goncalves: firstname.lastname@example.org.
+Sunday Open House: Sundays from 9 AM-12 PM; includes silent meditation session and chanting at 9:00, meditation instruction at 10:00, and a dharma talk or group discussion hosted by senior students of the Vidyadhara Chogyam Trungpa Rinpoche and Sakyong Mipham Rinpoche at 11:00.
+An informal reception with refreshments follows the dharma talk.
+Open House is sometimes canceled when it conflicts with large programs.
+Please check our calendar to make sure it is happening.

 Open Public Sitting (for those with an established practice – no instruction is available):